 6. To search for the intersection of the two streets, press \downarrow to FIND INTERSECTION | ENT.

+If you're using the GlobalMap 4900M, press $\downarrow \rightarrow$ to Find Intersection | ENT.
 A message appears asking you to wait while the unit finds the intersection.
 When the Intersections Found list appears, press \uparrow or \downarrow to select the intersection you are searching for and press ENT.
+A window will appear prompting you to FIND or Go To.
+In this example, we chose FIND.
 (In the example on the previous page, we selected the intersection of SW 80th Street and SW 71st Avenue in Miami, Fla.)